alighazal/twitter-sentiment-analysis/README.md

     1. TwitterSentiment1.6M from Kaggle: https://www.kaggle.com/kazanova/sentiment140
     2. 1.04M tweets Dataset: https://github.com/vineetdhanawat/twitter-sentiment-analysis

-we reached an accuracy of 70% when we implemented the model using logistic regression compined with doc2vec impedding for tweets. we experimneted with other models (read ml_project_phase3).
+we reached an accuracy of 70% when we implemented the model using logistic regression compined with doc2vec embedding for tweets. we experimneted with other models (read ml_project_phase3).

 this repo lacks proper documentation. will work on this soon (hopefully).